You need to have the following software properly installed in order to build MPI for Python:

 providing the full path to the MPI compiler wrapper executable:

-The MPI for Python package is available for download at the project website generously hosted by Bitbucket.
+The MPI for Python package is available for download at the project website generously hosted by GitHub.
 You can use curl or wget to get a release tarball.

 After unpacking the release tarball: